 Please don't stop by our offices without an appointment.
 This is not a good example of persistence on your part and it will negatively influence your application.
-We are happy to consider taking an appointment, so please contact us instead.
+We are happy to meet with you, so please contact us instead and make an appointment.

-Yes and no. The CEO of each company accepted into the Accelerator Program is expected to be at BRIIA from 11am until 8:30pm every Monday and for at least four hours on Thursday.
-This gives us time to schedule 1:1 time with you.
-It also helps us set times for "office hours" for our mentors and other experts.
-CEOs are required to attend ALL of the Monday workshops in the Accelerator 12-wk program.
-One or two co-founders from each company are welcome to attend as well.
+Yes and no. The CEO of each company accepted into the Accelerator Program is expected to be at BRIIA from noon until 8:30pm every Monday and from 1-5pm on Thursday.
+Each founder is expected to meet with the Les each week.
+CEOs are required to attend ALL of the Monday workshops in the Accelerator 12-wk program and meet with Les once a week.
+One or two co-founders from each company are welcome to attend the workshops.

 We set aside space in the facility for all Companies accepted into the Accelerator program.
 If you take advantage of this free space, we think you benefit from the numerous learning opportunities, networking, coaching, mentor office hours, and collaboration with your cohort peers.
 The amount of serendipity, unannounced-drop-in mentors, and camaraderie that normally occurs during the program is staggering for those who move in.

-BRIIA is a major commitment, and we expect CEO/founders to be around most of the time and not participating in multiple accelerators at the same time.
+BRIIA is a major commitment, and we expect CEO/founders to be focused on the BRIIA program (and, of course, building your business) and not participating in multiple accelerators at the same time.
 Our only focus is on helping you build a great company and each weekly workshop and check-in often builds on the previous week.
 That's why it's so important to make sure you block this time.
 However, it's your company, you call the shots.